Revised and effective: 1st November 2019

-If you would like more information on the services and products available please info@Anista.com.au
+If you would like more information on the services and products available please email info@Anista.com.au

 We also collect personal information to be able to develop and identify products and services that may interest you, conducting market or customer satisfaction research, developing, establishing and administering alliances and other arrangements with other organisations in relation to the promotion, administration and use of our respective products and services.

-The usual type of personal information collected includes your name, postal or e-mail address, date of birth, financial details etc. We may also need to collect sensitive information about you in relation to life, general and workers compensation insurance, information about your membership of professional or trade associations, health information.
+The usual type of personal information collected may include your name, postal or e-mail address, date of birth, financial details etc. We may also need to collect sensitive information about you in relation to life, general and workers compensation insurance, information about your membership of professional or trade associations and health information.

 If you do not provide the information requested, we or those involved with the provision of the service or product, may not be able to provide the appropriate type or level of service or product.